-Remember that Astronomy News with the Cosmic Companion is now available on all major podcast distributors, including iTunes and TuneIn!
+Listen and subscribe to Astronomy News with The Cosmic Companion through any major podcast provider, including iTunes, Spotify, or TuneIn!
 Or, listen in at: https://thecosmiccompanion.substack.com.

 The Cosmic Companion also offers a premium newsletter, featuring weekly exclusive videos, the astronomy comic of the week, and more.
 Just $5 a month, or $50 a year!
 Sign up at: https://thecosmiccompanion.substack.com.